mrsimpson/flink-vehicle-playground/Readme.md

 - Buy the fantastic book by @fhueske [Stream Processing with Apache Flink](https://www.oreilly.com/library/view/stream-processing-with/9781491974285/)

-This has scaffolded using a generator
+This project has been scaffolded using a generator
 ```
 mvn archetype:generate                            \
    -DarchetypeGroupId=org.apache.flink            \